surjits254/Job-Scraping/README.md

 ## Below are steps to install this project:

 ### Step 1 : Installing Scraping Code on EC2 and Setting AWS S3 Bucket
 <p> 1.
-Launch and EC2 instance and attach IAM role for putting objects on S3 <br>
+Launch EC2 instance and attach IAM role for putting objects on S3 <br>
     2. Edit S3 bucket_name and output_file variable in conf.ini file <br>
     3. Install scrapy library on EC2 <br>
     4. Execute below code: <br>